svenbrill/tbeam-helium-mapper/README.md

 This is the normal operation of the Mapper in motion: every `MIN_DIST` meters, one Uplink is sent reporting position while the battery charges from USB.
 If the speed of motion is fast, it may even result in back-to-back packet sends (at greater distance) limited by the bandwidth of your chosen Spreading Factor (Data Rate) and country restrictions.
 (In the United States US915, at SF10, this is about two seconds maximum speed.
 In Thailand, it can be 37 seconds or more.)

-When the Mapper comes to a stop, staying within `MIN_DIST` meters, it sends a hearbeat ping every `STATIONARY_TX_INTERVAL` seconds (default: 60).
+When the Mapper comes to a stop, staying within `MIN_DIST` meters, it sends a heartbeat ping every `STATIONARY_TX_INTERVAL` seconds (default: 60).
 This serves to keep it visible on the map and report battery voltage.
 (Too often for you?
 Dial up the `STATIONARY_TX_INTERVAL` to a longer interval.)

 After being stationary a long time (parked) with a decreasing battery voltage, we change to a slower pace of "not moving" updates.
 This happens after `REST_WAIT` seconds (default: 30 minutes).
 In the Rest state, the Mapper transmits every `REST_TX_INTERVAL` seconds (default: 5 minutes).